githubschool/github-games-tomgazitbc/README.md

-## Welcome to GitHub Games by tommy!
+## Welcome to GitHub Games by tommy update!

 A project based learning activity for people who are getting started with Git and GitHub.